junxit/us-congress-bills-115/metadata.md

 - 2017-04-28 — Message on Senate action sent to the House.
 - 2017-04-28 — Received in the House.
 - 2017-04-28 — Referred to the House Committee on House Administration.
+- 2017-05-24 — Committee on House Administration discharged.
+- 2017-05-24 — Committee on House Administration discharged.
+- 2017-05-24 — Considered by unanimous consent. (consideration: CR H4553)
+- 2017-05-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-24 — Mr. Harper asked unanimous consent to discharge from committee and consider.
+- 2017-05-24 — On agreeing to the resolution Agreed to without objection. (text: CR H4553)
+- 2017-05-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4553)